karanpratapsingh/system-design/README.md

 # WhatsApp

-Let's design a [WhatsApp](https://whatsapp.com) like instant messaging service, similar to services like [Facebook Messenger](https://www.messenger.com), and [WeChat](https://www.wechat.com).
+Let's design a [WhatsApp](https://whatsapp.com) like instant messaging service, similar to services like [WhatsApp](https://www.whatsapp.com), [Facebook Messenger](https://www.messenger.com), and [WeChat](https://www.wechat.com).

 ## What is WhatsApp?

 WhatsApp is a chat application that provides instant messaging services to its users.
-It is one of the most used mobile applications on the planet, connecting over 2 billion users in 180+ countries.
+It is one of the most used mobile applications on the planet connecting over 2 billion users in 180+ countries.
 WhatsApp is also available on the web.

 ## Requirements